IsaacOliveira/web-prizes/README.md

 4 - We put all prize conditions matched in a list.

-5 - In the same list, at beginning of it, we put the overlapped prize conditions(matched before), so now we have the list of all matched conditions.
+5 - In the same list, at beginning of it, we put the overlapped prize conditions(matched before), so now we have the list of all matched and overlapped conditions ordered.

-6 - The first condition of the list is the one the subscriber will win the prize.
+6 - The first condition of that list is the one the subscriber will win the prize.

 7 - All the other left conditions matched will set as overlapped.